samiux/samiux.github.io/rosemary.md

 # Rosemary 迷迭香 - Intrusion Detection and Prevention System  防御入侵系统

 Networks and computers that are opened to the public facing hacker attacks from all over the world every day.
 Once we are compromised, we would be one of the cyber crime victims.
 Our Rosemary is a high performance and ultra-low latency Intrusion Detection and Prevention System (IDPS).
-Unlike well known and famous brands for large business enterprises in the market,  Rosemary is available in low price that everyone can afford.
+Unlike well known and famous brands for large business enterprises in the market,  Rosemary is available free of charge that everyone can afford.
 It is ideal for home and Small Office Home Office (SOHO).

 Not a Network Security Monitoring (NSM) or Information Security (InfoSec) expert?
 No problem!
 Our Rosemary really is the "Plug, Play and Forget" system of your dreams, it is totally transparent.
 Don't be the next cyber crime victims, try Rosemary now!